| | | | | |

 To make mini turkey pot pies, use 4-ounce ramekins.
 Add a half cup of pot pie filling to each ramekin.
 Then top with pie crust or puff pastry.

 Cover the pie dish with foil to store leftover turkey pot pie in the fridge.
-Alternatively, I like to portion out individual servings in oven-proof dishes so I can reheat each serving at a time.
+Alternatively, I like to portion out individual servings in oven-proof dishes to reheat one serving at a time.

 In the oven: Preheat the oven to 325℉.
 Place the pot pie into the oven and heat for 20 minutes.

 1. Flaky pie crust is just one option.
-You can use premade pie crust or homemade pie crust.
-The other question is double crust or crust on top only?
+You can use premade pie crust or homemade pie crust—double crust or crust on top only.

-2. Puff pastry.
+2. Flaky puff pastry crust.
 Frozen puff pastry dough, like the Dufour brand, is another option for a pot pie crust.

 3. Biscuits.
 Topping the turkey pot pie with biscuits is another classic way to serve pot pie.
 Bisquick may have created the perfect recipe for this easy pot pie topping.